 The safe way is:

-Measure beam position (x), x can be off because off a mismatch in Brho.
+beam position (x), x can be off because of a mismatch in Brho.

-To center beam at S1 scale FRS parts (TA-S4).
-The factor F is calculated using the dispersion coefficient (x,δ)TA-S1.
+To center beam with position x at S1 add a HKICK to the theory dipole angle (30°).
+The angle can be calculated using the dispersion coefficient (x,δ)TA-S1.

 The fact that the beam is centered along with the measured B-field defines the effective radius of the first dipole.